francois-berder/iot-heater/heater_firmware/README.md

 ## Build & Flash instructions

-To compile and flash the board, use these commands:
+You can either use the Arduino IDE to compile and flash the board, or use the Makefile (requires `arduino-cli`) and run these commands:

 ```sh
 make